 Workers’ compensation insurance throughout Pennsylvania in McClellandtown, Waynesburg, Uniontown, Pittsburgh and Washington.
-Also, in West Virginia, Ohio, Virginia, South Carolina, and Florida.
+Also, in West Virginia, Ohio, Virginia, South Carolina, Florida, and Maryland.

 Workers’ compensation insurance covers employees injured on the job or in auto accidents while on business.
 It also covers work-related illnesses.
 We’ll work with you to find a solution that creates a safer and more productive workplace.

 Workers’ compensation insurance, or simply workers’ comp, is not just a legal requirement in some states–it’s an investment in your staff’s security.

 The precise rules vary from state to state, but the general rule is that your business must take out workers’ compensation insurance for employees that pays out if they are injured at work.

 In principle, the workers’ comp payouts will cover medical bills, care costs and a portion of any lost wages.
 Plus, in the worst-case scenario, workers’ compensation insurance will cover funeral costs and death benefits.